invalidtruck/HandHeldInventory/README.md

 Handheld inventory system

-The proyect has been made in Visual Studio 2008, so you can open with it also the pre-requeriments you need to run are:
+The proyect is done in Visual Studio 2008, so you can open with it also the pre-requeriments you need to run are:
   Visual Studio 2008
   SDK Windows Mobile 6